digitalcreations/angular-localize/README.md

 #### How to automatically create the translation functions
 [grunt-locales](https://github.com/blueimp/grunt-locales), a plugin for the [Grunt](http://gruntjs.com/) task runner, provides command-line scripts to automate the creation of the translation functions.

-[grunt-locales](https://github.com/blueimp/grunt-locales) parses `localize` attributes in HTML files and collects the parsed locale strings in JSON files for translation.
+[grunt-locales](https://github.com/blueimp/grunt-locales) parses `localize` attributes in HTML files as well as `localize` method calls in JS files and collects the parsed locale strings in JSON files for translation.
 The translated JSON locale files are then compiled into JavaScript files containing the map of translation functions.

 To support translation features like pluralization and gender selection, [grunt-locales](https://github.com/blueimp/grunt-locales) relies on Alex Sexton's [MessageFormat](https://github.com/SlexAxton/messageformat.js) library to parse the locale strings and compile the translation functions.